Hardan al-Tikriti: Military and political career

-Role in the 1963 February coup d’etat
+Role in the 1963 February coup d'etat (Ramadan Revolution)

-Prior to the coup, Hardan came together with other major political figures in the Ba’th Party and Nationalist officers to carry out the plans made for the change in government.
-Military officials felt that too many civilians and important leaders had been wrongfully killed under Abd al-Karim Qasim, the current President.
-Qasim has also aligned himself with some of the Communist militia who was imposing violence on citizens of Iraq.
-Key players in this coup attempt included Ahmed Hassan al-Bakr, Salih Mahdi Ammash, Abd al-Sattar, Abd al-Latif, Mundhir al-Wandawi, Makki al-Hashimi, Tahir Yahya, and Hardan al-Tikriti.
-Abd al-Karim Qasim was to be removed from his position in office and to do this the communist commander of the Air Force, Jalal al-Awqati, had to be killed.
+Prior to the coup, Hardan came together with other major political figures in the Ba'th Party and Nationalist officers to carry out the plans made for the change in government.
+Military officials felt that too many civilians and important leaders had been wrongfully killed under Abdul Karim Qasim, the head of state at the time.
+Qasim has also aligned himself with some militias of the Iraqi Communist Party (ICP) who were imposing violence on the public in Iraq.
+Key players in this coup attempt included Ahmed Hassan al-Bakr, Salih Mahdi Ammash, Abdul Sattar, Abdul Latif, Mundhir al-Wandawi, Makki al-Hashimi, Tahir Yahya, and Hardan al-Tikriti.
+Abdul Karim Qasim was to be removed from his position in office and to do this the commander of the Air Force, Jalal al-Awqati, who was aligned with the ICP, was to be assassinated.
 They also believed that the capture of Qasim and his sentencing to death was necessary for the transfer of power to take place.
-On 8 February after Qasim’s seat was captured by members of the coup, he was killed and his body was displayed on television for all of Iraq to see.
-Abd al-Salam Arif was the person placed into the Presidential seat by the National Command of the Revolutionary Council (NCRC) after the February 8th events.
-He appointed Ahmad Hasan al-Bakr, a devoted Ba’thists, to be his vice president and Ali Salih al-Sa'di as his Minister of the Interior.
-Although Abd al-Salam Arif was the President, al-Sa’di managed to maintain most power among the three because he was the leader of the Ba’thist Party at the time.
-Bakr was also a member of the Ba’th Party; Arif, on the other hand, was not.
-The government setup with Arif, Sa’di, and Bakr had no firm foundation because of the way that these men assumed their positions (the coup) of power.
+On 8 February, after Qasim's seat was captured by members of the coup, he was killed and his body was displayed on television for all of Iraq to see.
+Abdul Salam Arif was the person placed into the presidential seat by the National Command of the Revolutionary Council (NCRC) after the coup.
+He appointed Ahmad Hasan al-Bakr, a devoted Ba'thists, to be his vice president and Ali Salih al-Sa'di as his minister of the interior.
+Although Arif was the president, al-Sa'di managed to maintain most power among the three because he was the leader of the Ba'ath Party at the time.
+Bakr was also a member of the Ba'th Party; Arif, on the other hand, was not.
+The government setup with Arif, Sa'di, and Bakr had no firm foundation because of the way that these men assumed their positions (the coup) of power.
 There was also an inability to find stability and common agreement among the three men.
-Opposing views began to surface as a result of unresolved opinions regarding the direction of the state of Iraq and an imbalance of power between Arif, Bakr, and Sa’di.
+Opposing views began to surface as a result of unresolved opinions regarding the direction of the state of Iraq and an imbalance of power between Arif, Bakr, and Sa'di.